mjovanc/awesome-decentralized/README.md

 - [Hugin Messenger - Mobile](https://github.com/kryptokrona/hugin-mobile) - Private messaging application on Kryptokrona Blockchain for mobile.
 - [Mimir](https://github.com/Revertron/Mimir) - True P2P messenger on top of Yggdrasil Network.
 - [Berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network.
+- [GNUnet conversation](https://www.gnunet.org/en/applications.html) - GNUnet conversation is an application that provides secure voice communication in a fully decentralized way by employing GNUnet for routing and transport.

 ### Media